campeis/type_safe_builder/README.md

 ### Allow field value to be set multiple times set at the struct level can be disabled for specific fields

+If the possinility to assign a value to a field multiple is made the default for a structure, individual fields could be configure so they could be assigned just once.

 ```rust
 use type_safe_builder_macro::Builder;